ml-cvd-prediction/ml-cvd-prediction.github.io/final_report.md

 We used [Decision Tree Classifier from Sci-Kit Learn](https://scikit-learn.org/dev/modules/generated/sklearn.tree.DecisionTreeClassifier.html) to train our model.
 Decision Tree Classifier was chosen because we could easily visualize in a tree what features help determine the predicted label as it creates a clear cutoffs for a binary outcome.
 For this model, we directly used all features after data cleaning to train our model.

+### Random Forest Classifier (Supervised Learning)
+We used [Random Forest Classifier from Sci-Kit Learn](https://scikit-learn.org/1.5/modules/generated/sklearn.ensemble.RandomForestClassifier.html) to train our model.
+Random Forest is kind of an extension of decision trees with ensemble learning, so we thought it would be helpful to compare results between the two

 ### Neural Network (Supervised Learning)
 We utilized [Logistic Regression from Sci-Kit Learn](https://scikit-learn.org/dev/modules/generated/sklearn.linear_model.LogisticRegression.html) to train our model with different hyperparameters.
 We also explored its variants using an l1 and an l2 penaly.
 Logistic Regression is the simplest classification model and hence, we wanted to use it as a baseline to compare all the other models.